 9. “Where is the Bass BootCamp held?”

 Bass BootCamp is being held in Philadelphia.
-The host hotel of the BBC is the Courtyard Philadelphia City Avenue, located at: 4010 City Ave., Philadelphia, PA 19131.
+Our host hotel is the Courtyard Philadelphia City Avenue, located at: 4010 City Ave., Philadelphia, PA 19131

 10. “I can’t get away the entire weekend.
 Can I still participate in the Bass BootCamp?”